-Additional Supervisors: Professor Sir Peter Ratcliffe and Assoc Prof. Tammie Bishop Eligibility: All tracks are eligible to apply for this project.
+Additional Supervisors: Professor Sir Peter Ratcliffe and Assoc Prof. Tammie Bishop

 Cellular hypoxia impinges on the biology of cancer in multiple ways.
 One of the least well researched is the role of oxygen chemosensitivity, a classical response to hypoxia that involves depolarization and calcium entry in excitable cells and which is centrally involved in cardiopulmonary and respiratory control1.
 Despite decades of research, understanding of the mode of hypoxic signal generation and transduction is still incompletely understood.
 Nevertheless, several new lines of evidence point to a role of oxygen chemosensitivity in specific types of cancer: